Best Home Office Setup Under $500 for Freelancers

 The Priority Order

-Before you start adding things to your cart, understand what actually moves the needle for your productivity.
-I’ve seen freelancers spend $300 on a desk and $40 on a chair.
+Before adding things to your cart, understand what actually improves productivity.
+The most common mistake is spending $300 on a desk and $40 on a chair.
 That’s backwards.

-- Monitor ($100-150): More screen real estate means less window juggling.
-Your laptop screen is limiting you more than you realize.
+2. Monitor ($100-150): More screen real estate means less window juggling.
+A laptop screen limits productivity more than most freelancers realize.

 Most people get this backwards.
 They buy the pretty desk first and cheap out on the chair.
-Don’t be most people.
-If you want more comprehensive guidance on building out a workspace, check out my full home office setup guide.
+If you want a deeper look at building out a workspace, check out the full home office setup guide.

 Budget Breakdown

-Here’s how I’d allocate $500 across the five priorities.
+Here’s how to split $500 across the five priorities.
 This leaves room to flex based on what you already own.
 If you have a decent monitor, put more into the chair.
 Already have a keyboard?
 Upgrade the desk.

 Best Budget Ergonomic Chairs Under $150

 The chair market below $150 is mostly garbage.
-I’ve tested chairs that looked great on Amazon and fell apart in six months.
-But a few options stand out, and these are the two I keep recommending to freelancers on a budget.
+Most chairs in this range look great on Amazon and fall apart in six months.
+But a few options stand out consistently, and these are the two that keep coming up in freelancer communities and ergonomics reviews.

 Mimoglad Home Office Chair